lebao3105/libtextworker/docs/usage/gettheright.md

 Notes:

-* About Tk(inter)'s ugly UI: many people hate it - you can search the internet about it, and I don't know how to explain how and why.
-Fortunately, you can get many modern themes around GitHub!
-Even a workaround for the native Gtk look for Tkinter/Tk has been started years ago.
-Only one word before we continue: use Tkinter.ttk as much as possible, because ttk widgets are "colored" - better than the default Tkinter one.
+* About Tk(inter)'s ugly UI: many of us hate it.
+Fortunately, you can get many modern themes around internet!
+Even a workaround for the native Gtk look for Tkinter/Tk has been started years ago. `tkinter.ttk` could fix this.

 * About wxPython installation: if Pypi can't find a wheel (it's something like .msi or .deb) for your machine, it will start building one.
-This is a normal behaviour, but you have to look for the dependencies wxPython needs.
+This is a normal behaviour, but you have to look for all dependencies wxPython needs.

 * About Tkinter installation: on Windows there's an option in the installer (not MS Store one?).
 On *NIX, Tkinter is separated from the main Python package.
+It is NOT available on Pypi

 ## What about libtextworker?